emilycheatham/p1_yoga_for_you/README.md

 #### User Goal
     >
-    > - To be able to contact the studio with an enqiiry.
+    > - To be able to contact the studio with an enqiry.
     > - To be able to sign up to a class.
     > - To join the mailing list.
 #### Website Goal